How to Write an Effective Grant Proposal Cover Letter

 *Letter reprinted (with modifications) with permission from Winning Grants, Step by Step, Second Edition, Tori O'Neal-McElrath, Jossey-Bass, 2009.

-3 Ways to Mess Up Your Cover Letter
+3 Mistakes to Avoid in Your Cover Letter

 - Writing too much.
 A cover letter is not a dissertation, nor is it a full proposal.
 Keep it short and to the point Tip: Have someone else read it.
 Do they understand it?